enthought/distributed-array-protocol/protocol.rst

     Total number of logical array elements along this dimension.

+All distributed dimensions shall have the following keys in the dictionary, with the associated value described:

+   * 'gridsize' : integer, greater than 1.

+     The total number of processes in the process grid in this dimension.
+     Necessary for computing the global / local index mapping, etc.

+     [TODO: to confirm: always greater than 1?
+Otherwise this dimension is not distributed and we get into degeneracy between distributed / undistributed dimensions that would be cleaner to avoid.]

+     Constraint: the product of all gridsizes for all distributed dimensions shall equal the total number of processes in the communicator.

    * 'gridrank' : integer

      The rank of this process for this dimension in the process grid.
-This information allows the consumer to determine where the neighbor sections of an array are located in relation to this section.

-    If this dimension is not distributed, then this value shall be zero.

-  * 'gridsize' : integer

-    The total number of processes in the process grid in this dimension.
-    Necessary for computing the global / local index mapping, etc.

-    If this dimension is not distributed, then this value shall be 1.

-  * 'indices' : for 'b', 'c', 'bc', 'bp' disttype, a slice object with start, stop, and step values for 'u' disttype, a 1D buffer of global indices

-    For structured distribution ('b', 'c', 'bc', 'bp' disttype), the indices are a slice object.
-Notes for each distribution type:

-    'b', 'bp': start and stop shall indicate the contiguous interval of global indices for this block's dimensions.
-Start shall be inclusive, stop exclusive, consistent with Python indexing.
-Step shall be 1.

-    'c': start indicates the smallest-valued global index for this section of the array.
-Stop shall be equal to the total number of logical elements in this dimension of the array (i.e., datasize).
-Step shall be equal to the number of processors in the process grid in this dimension (i.e., gridsize).

-    'bc': identical to 'c' disttype, except that 'start' and 'step' shall be equal to the product of the blocksize and the 'start' and 'step' values for the cyclic distribution.
-See example.

-    'u': The 1D buffer of global indices serves to map the local indices of the 'buffer' to their global indices.

-  * 'blocksize' : integer

-    Shall be equal to 1 for all disttypes except 'bc'.

-    For 'bc' disttype, indicates the size of the contiguous blocks on each processor for this dimension.

-  * 'padding' : tuple of 2 integers

-    Shall be equal to (0,0) For all disttypes except 'bp'.

-    For 'bp' disttype, indicates the number of shared indices on the lower and upper range of indices.
-See example.

-Constraints
-*******************************************************************************

-[KWS TODO]
+This information allows the consumer to determine where the neighbor sections of an array are located.

+     [TODO: To be resolved:
+        Question regarding Cart_create, grid_rank, grid_size, etc:
+            What guarantees are there between libraries?
+When importing from the protocol, importer sees grid_rank, grid_size for each dimension.
+If we do an MPI_Cart_create with reorder=False, what guarantees are there to ensure that the MPI cartesian communicator is consistent with the communicator on the exporting side of the protocol?
+     ]

+The remaining key-value pairs in each dimension dictionary depends on the dist type, and are described below:

+    * Undistributed, dist type None.

+      This is here for consistency's sake.

+    * block, dist type of "b":

+        * 'start' : integer >= 0.

+        The start index (inclusive and 0-based) of the global index space for this array.

+        * 'stop' : integer, > 'start' value.

+        The stop index (exclusive, as in standard Python indexing) of the global index space for this array.

+        * 'step' : integer, >= 1.

+        [TODO: in what circumstances can step be non unitary?
+Should this be supported?
+If 'step' is always 1 for block, then it should not be included as a key.]

+        For a block distributed dimension, adjacent processes as determined by the dimension dictionary's 'gridrank' field shall have adjacent global index ranges, i.e., for two processes `a` and `b` with grid ranks `i` and `i+1`, resp., the 'stop' of `a` shall be equal to the 'start' of `b`.

+    * cyclic, dist type of "c":

+        * 'start' : integer, >= 0.

+        The start index (inclusive and 0-based) of the global index space.

+        * 'stop' : integer, > 'start' value.

+        The stop index (exclusive, as in standard Python indexing) of the global index space.

+        * 'step' : integer, equal to the 'gridsize' value.

+        [TODO: 'step' is not strictly necessary; should this k/v pair be part of the protocol for cyclic?
+THere are more constraints on the 'step' value, need to be specified.]

+        The cyclic distribution is what results from assigning global indices to the processes in a distributed dimension in round-robin fashion.
+A constraint for cyclic is that the Python slice formed from the start, stop, and step values reproduces the local array's indices as in standard NumPy slicing.

+    * block cyclic, dist type of "bc":

+        * 'start' : integer, >= 0.

+        The start index (inclusive and 0-based) of the global index space.

+        * 'stop': integer, > 'start' value.

+        The stop index (exclusive, as in standard Python indexing) of the global index space.

+        * 'step' : integer >= 0.

+        * 'blocksize' : integer, >= 1.

+            Indicates the size of the contiguous blocks for this dimension.

+            [TODO: what are the bounds on blocksize?]

+        Block cyclic can be thought of as analogous to the cyclic distribution, but it distributes contiguous blocks of global indices in round robin fashion rather than single indices.
+In this way block cyclic is a generalization of the block and cyclic dist. types for evenly distributed block.
+When blocksize == 1, block cyclic is equivalent to cyclic; when blocksize == datasize // gridsize, block cyclic is equivalent to block distribution.

+        [TODO: write down equations relating start, stop, step, blocksize, gridsize and gridrank that yield the global indices under block cyclic.
+Resolve any ambiguites for ugly combinations of gridsize, blocksize, step, particularly when "extra" elements are involved.]

+    * block padded, dist type of "bp":

+        Analogous to block dist type, with an extra padding key.

+        * 'start', 'stop', 'step' as in block dist type.

+        * 'padding' : tuple of 2 integers, each >= 0.

+            Indicates the number of shared indices on the lower and upper range of indices.

+            Padded distribution allows adjacent local array sections overlap in index space via the padding parameter.
+Whenever an integer in the padding tuple is > 0, then that indicates this array is sharing indices with its neighbor according to gridrank and, further, the neighbor process owns the data.

+    * unstructured, dist type of "u":

+       * 'indices': list of integers of global indices.

+       [TODO: fill in details, constraints.]

 Examples
 -------------------------------------------------------------------------------

-[KWS TODO]

 .. vim:spell:ft=rst